PedroCristo/portfolio_project_1/README.md

 ## Design

 ### Website Structure
 Travel World website is a 4 page site: Landing Page, Home Page, Contact Page and Thanks Page.
-The default loading page is the Landing Page and it is linked to the H Page by a button.
+The default loading page is the Landing Page and it is linked to the Home Page by a button.
 The Home Page has 8 sections: (1) Trust, (2) About, (3) Banner Bali, (4) Top Trips, (5) Banner Maldives, (6) City Breaks, (7) Partners and Footer.
-This page is linked to all of the website by the Navigation Menu.
+This page, is linked to all the pages in the website by the Navigation Menu on the top.
 The Contact Page has the Menu at the top and 3 sections: (1) Contact Form, (2) Partners (3) Footer.
 The Thanks Page has two sections: (1) 'Thanks' message and (2) Footer.

 #### Colour Scheme
  ![Landing Page](./assets/images/readme-images/color-pallete.jpg)